gilch/hissp/docs/style_guide.rst

 Tuples
 ::::::

-By default, separate `top level` forms from each other with a single blank like.
+By default, separate :term:`top level` forms from each other with a single blank like.
 Don't use multiple blank lines in succession.
 When greater separation is required, use comments.